 At Desert Orthopaedic Center, we know that bunions can be painful and that they can keep you from doing the things you love.
-That’s why our board-certified, fellowship-trained orthopedic foot and ankle surgeon, Dr. Abdi Raissi, offers Lapiplasty 3D Bunion Correction, a new, patented treatment option for bunions.
+That’s why our board-certified, fellowship-trained orthopedic foot and ankle surgeons, Dr. Abdi Raissi and Dr. Troy Watson, offer Lapiplasty 3D Bunion Correction, a new, patented treatment option for bunions.

 Many people think that bunions are simply just an overgrowth of bone that just needs to be removed.
 However, they are actually a complex deformity of the foot caused by an unstable joint, and this deformity needs to be corrected, not just shaved off.

 Unlike traditional treatment options for bunions, Lapiplasty 3D Bunion Correction is a new, patented treatment option for bunions that addresses the bunion at the source of the problem in three dimensions.
 This procedure not only used advanced fixation technology to keep the correction in place but also allows patients to walk just days after surgery.1

 To learn more about how Lapiplasty 3D Bunion Correction works as well as how it differs from traditional surgery, watch the video below.

 Why Is Traditional Surgery Ineffective?